M45-Science/mapArchiveCleaner/README.md

-Doesn't save enough space to be worth it, but was interesting anyway.
+Doesn't save a lot of room, but still useful for removing old softmods and the like.